JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Your sherry is waiting for you, sir,” I said to him.
 I might as well have addressed myself to one of the four walls of the room; he was down in the bottomless deep of his own meditations, past all pulling up.
-“How do YOU explain Rachel’s conduct, Betteredge?” was the only answer I received.
-Not being ready with the needful reply, I produced ROBINSON CRUSOE, in which I am firmly persuaded some explanation might have been found, if we had only searched long enough for it.
-Mr. Franklin shut up ROBINSON CRUSOE, and floundered into his German-English gibberish on the spot.
+“How do _You_ explain Rachel’s conduct, Betteredge?” was the only answer I received.
+Not being ready with the needful reply, I produced _Robinson_ _Crusoe_, in which I am firmly persuaded some explanation might have been found, if we had only searched long enough for it.
+Mr. Franklin shut up _Robinson Crusoe_, and floundered into his German-English gibberish on the spot.
 “Why not look into it?” he said, as if I had personally objected to looking into it.
 “Why the devil lose your patience, Betteredge, when patience is all that’s wanted to arrive at the truth?
 Don’t interrupt